-

 Renters insurance typically includes three types of coverage:

-- Loss of use: Pays your additional living expenses if you have to move out of your place for a short time because of damages from a covered loss.
+• Additional living expenses: Pays the extra cost of food, rental, and other things if you have to move out of your place for a short time because of damages from a covered loss.

 Most renters policies will cover losses due to fire, smoke, theft or vandalism, and certain kinds of water damage.
 They don’t cover losses due to floods.
 Visit the National Flood Insurance Program for information about flood coverage.